codingvc/codingvc/_posts/2017-08-16-behind-the-scenes-at-a-vc-fund-part-1-deals-deals-deals.markdown

 To help make these <del>educated guesses</del> decisions, investors usually think about three attributes: the quality of the founding team, the size of the market, and the product itself.
 Each investor tends to weigh these attributes differently -- i.e. would they prefer to invest in a stellar team with a good product or a good team with a stellar product?
 A stellar team *and* a stellar product would be ideal, but that's (unsurprisingly) rare.

-If a fund has multiple partners -- and most do -- then all of partners' votes for each investing decision need to be weighted.
+If a fund has multiple partners -- and most do -- then all of the partners' votes for each investing decision need to be weighted.
 Here are different vote-weighting strategies that I've heard of:

 * Every partner has to love a deal.
 * Most partners have to love a deal.